What Happens to Your Stock Options in an Acquisition and How to Potentially Reduce Taxes

 Picture this:

-Sarah, a senior engineer, had poured five years into her startup.
-Her equity grant, once just numbers on a page, represented a down payment, her kids' college fund, and maybe even early retirement.
+Lisa, a senior engineer, had poured five years into her startup.
+Her equity grant, once just numbers on a page, represented a down payment, her kids' college fund, and potential financial independence.
 One Tuesday morning, a company-wide email announced an acquisition by a tech giant.
-The celebration in Slack was immediate, but so was Sarah's anxiety.
-Her "paper wealth" was about to become a real, and very complex, tax problem.
-She had 90 days to make decisions that could swing her net payout by hundreds of thousands of dollars.
+The celebration in Slack was immediate, but so was Lisa's anxiety.
+Her "paper wealth" was about to become a real, and very complex, tax situation.
+She had 90 days to make decisions that could significantly impact her net payout.

 This moment is where years of hard work can be won or lost.
 Not in the market, but on a tax form.
-An acquisition is a financial whirlwind, and without a clear plan, you risk making emotional decisions that can cost you dearly.
-This guide will walk you through the process, step by step, so you can navigate your windfall with confidence.
+An acquisition is a financial whirlwind, and without a clear plan, you risk making emotional decisions that can be costly.
+This guide will walk you through the process so you can navigate your windfall with confidence.

 What happens to my stock options and RSUs when my company gets acquired